 Double glazing could be assessed for the energy savings in comparison to the cost of installation.
 For the initial cost and embodied energy, double glazing may be an unnecessary expense when energy-efficient reverse-cycle air conditioning is installed.

 Most home air conditioners (single phase, non-ducted) display an Energy Rating Label which shows the energy efficiency of the system.

-For the householder, the cost-effectiveness and sustainability of heating is greatly improved when the power is sourced from solar panels.
+For households, the cost-effectiveness and sustainability of heating is greatly improved when the power is sourced from solar panels.
 Solar battery storage is also becoming more economical to buy and install.

-- electric or gas portable or installed heaters (low to medium cost)
+- Electric or gas portable or installed heaters

 Seek expert advice when considering a major investment such as ducted heating/cooling or an in-slab system.

 Use the Energy Rating Calculator to find the most energy-efficient, cost-effective options for your needs.

 Fans improve comfort levels so you feel about 3°C cooler.
 They have to be blowing on you to feel their cooling effect as they cannot cool a room.
 They are a low-to-medium cost to buy and are very cheap to run at only around 2 cents per hour.